Stadio Marcantonio Bentegodi

 Hellas Verona have some useful information on stadium access and gate entries for fans on matchday.
 You can find this information here.

 There aren’t too many pubs in and around the stadium.
-However, when you look close enough, there are some hidden gems for fans to explore on a matchday.
+However, when you look closely enough, there are some hidden gems for fans to explore on a matchday.
 The Zanzi Bar is a popular matchday destination for fans near the stadium, where you can drink beers, cocktails, or even a coffee.
 It is well-known that the Brigate Gialloblù, the ultras group of Hellas Verona, used to gather here before matches.
 The pub contains numerous Verona stickers and is designated as a hotspot for home fans to gather.

 Other matchday spots include the Osteria Riki.
 The food is extremely popular at this restaurant because of its quality and affordability.
 Fans also gather here before matches for a couple of pre-match pints.
 On non-matchdays, the restaurant is much quieter and is filled with Hellas Verona shirts and memorabilia.